When it comes to VPN logs, there’s a lot of confusion.

 When “no logs” claims are verified

-On a positive note, there have also been few examples where legal cases have verified the validity of a VPN provider’s “no logs” claims.
+On a positive note, there have also been a few examples where legal cases have verified the validity of a VPN provider’s “no logs” claims.
 Let’s take a look at a few of those examples:

 ExpressVPN server seized in Turkey